-- B.2 The policy framework includes the following statutory plans and strategies: - business plan; - revenue budget; - capital programme; - treasury management policy statement and strategy; - Community Safety Partnership Strategic Assessment; and - plans and strategies which together support the business plan. - B.3 The full council is also responsible for approving procedures for agreeing variations to approved budgets, plans and strategies forming the policy framework and for determining the circumstances in which a decision will be deemed to be contrary to the budget or policy framework.
-Decisions should be referred to the full council by the Monitoring Officer. - B.4 The Executive is responsible for taking in-year decisions on resources and priorities in order to deliver the budget policy framework within the financial limits set by the council.
+- B.2 The policy framework includes the following statutory plans and strategies: - business plan; - revenue budget; - capital programme; - capital strategy - treasury management policy statement and strategy; - the local plan - Community Safety Partnership Strategic Assessment; and - plans and strategies which together support the business plan. - B.3 The fFull eCouncil is also responsible for approving procedures for agreeing variations to approved budgets, plans and strategies forming the policy framework and for determining the circumstances in which a decision will be deemed to be contrary to the budget or policy framework.
+Decisions should be referred to the fFull eCouncil by the Monitoring Officer. - B.4 The Executive is responsible for taking in-year decisions on resources and priorities in order to deliver the budget policy framework within the financial limits set by the council.